Scapula

 As mentioned previously, the scapula has three angles - superior, inferior, and lateral.

-The superior angle is the upper angle formed by the junction of the superior and medial margins of the bone.
+The superior angle is the upper angle formed by the junction of the superior margin and medial margin of the bone.
 It is located approximately at the level of the second or third thoracic vertebrae (T2 - T3).
 The superior angle is covered by the trapezius muscle.
 Also, the posterior surface of the superior angle gives attachment to some fibers of the levator scapulae muscle.

 The lateral angle is the thickest angle and is also known as the glenoid angle or the head of the scapula.
 It bears the glenoid cavity on its articular surface.
 The glenoid cavity articulates with the head of the humerus, forming the glenohumeral (shoulder) joint.
 Above and below the glenoid cavity are two small projections: